Are realtor rebates worth it? | Where to find a home buyer rebate

 A home buyer rebate is when a real estate agent or brokerage shares a portion of their commission with a buyer as an incentive to win the customer's business.

 A buyer rebate is usually issued as closing credits.
 With closing credits, you'll get a discount on some of your closing costs, but you're limited in how you can use them.
 That's why we prefer cash back.
 With cash back, you'll get a check after your home purchase is finalized, which you can spend however you want.
-Learn about our top pick for real estate companies offering cash back for buyers.
+Learn more about how home buyer rebates work.

 While real estate agents themselves usually don't offer cash back, they can partner with companies that do.
 In this scenario, the real estate company will give you part of the agent's referral fee (paid to them from the agent's commission).
 Unlike home buyer rebates, cash back flows through a third party and is issued after the sale, so it doesn't have as many restrictions, and you can spend it however you want.